Asif-droid/PeekABook/README.md

  to &username;
 ```
 - Go to sql_dumps folder and run all sql files to create the database
+- Enable procedures and triggers provided in the Procedures and Triggres folder

 **Install all dependencies**

-  1.Creating Tables and Setting Connection with Database

-    - Enable procedures and triggers provided in the Procedures and Triggres folder

-    - Provide username and pass of the user under which those tables and procedures are created, in the function.js file located in the node_project folder
+  1.Provide username and pass of the user under which those tables and procedures are created, in the function.js file located in the node_project folder

-    ```bash
         try{
             connection = await oracle.getConnection({
                 user:'c##asifur', // username of db user